-Conditions which Indicated hysterectomy (Uterus Removal Surgery):
+Conditions Which Necessitate a Hysterectomy (Uterus Removal Surgery):

 - Uterine Fibroids